-- Advertising may be accepted for publications that does not condone or promote products that are inappropriate for the age and maturity of the audience or that endorse such things as tobacco, alcohol, or drugs. - Media may be regulated to prohibit communications determined by the appropriate teacher, student media advisor, and/or administrator to be ungrammatical; poorly written; inadequately researched; biased or prejudiced; vulgar or profane; or unsuitable for immature audiences. - 3.
-Media may be regulated to prohibit the dissemination of material that may reasonably be perceived to advocate drug or alcohol use; irresponsible sex; or conduct that is otherwise inconsistent with the shared values of a civilized social order; or to associate the school with any position other than neutrality on matters of political controversy. - 4.
+- 3. Media may be regulated to prohibit the dissemination of material that may reasonably be perceived to advocate drug or alcohol use; irresponsible sex; er conduct that is otherwise inconsistent with the shared values of a civilized social order; or to associate the school with any position other than neutrality on matters of political controversy. - 4.
 Prohibited media includes those that: - a.
-Are obscene as to minors; - Are libelous or slanderous, including material containing defamatory falsehoods about public figures or governmental officials, which are and made with knowledge of their falsity or a reckless disregard of the truth; - c.
+Are obscene as to minors: - Are libelous or slanderous, including material containing defamatory falsehoods about public figures or governmental officials, which are and made with knowledge of their falsity or a reckless disregard of the truth; - c.
 Constitute an unwarranted invasion of privacy as defined by state law; - d.
 Suggest or urge the commission of unlawful acts on the school premises; - e.
 Suggest or urge the violation of lawful school regulations; - f.
 Attacks ethnic, religious, or racial groups-; or - g.
 Harass, threaten, or intimidate a student.